 David was still a brickmaker at the time.

 John O’Meally and Johnny Gilbert, members of Ben Hall’s bushranging gang, attempted Australia’s first daylight bank robbery in Carcoar.
 Casually fronting the teller of the old Commercial Bank Gilbert demanded all of the money in the bank.
 But the clerk produced a pistol and took a shot at them and the pair fled.

 The Hartnetts were in the Carcoar district from at least 1864 to 1870 as 3 children were born there.
 (Their daughter Mary married there in 1882.)

-Another son, John Thomas was born on 13 January in the Carcoar district.
+Another son, (John) Thomas was born on 13 January in the Carcoar district, 2 weeks before his brother Michael’s first birthday.
 (In his father’s death certificate his age was such that he was born around 1867.
 I can’t find his birth/death in the BDMs).

 Daughter Louisa was born.
 [This date is taken from her father’s death certificate so could be approximate.
 Not found in the BDMs].

 The Hartnetts were still in the Carcoar area when their daughter Catherine was born on August 8.
 Catherine was the name on her birth certificate, but her name was changed to Louisa (ANN) for baptism.
 There wasn’t another girl in the family called Catherine.
 She also has several versions of her middle name – Ada, Annie.
 The most probable is Ann, because it is a name that appears in her future family.

 A Thomas Hartnett married Mary Gammage in Yass. [ no proof yet that this is our Thomas but this would have made him a 15 yr old husband!]